Best way to convert string to bytes in Python 3

 Vinay Khatri

-In this tutorial, we will write the code for how to convert the String to a Byte in Python and vice versa.
-After reading this article, you will have a better understanding of how to deal with bytes data in Python and convert it into strings.
+In this tutorial, we will learn how to convert a String to a Byte in Python and vice versa.
+After reading this article, you will better understand how to deal with bytes data in Python and convert it into strings.

 A byte data object is a sequence of bytes (machine-readable data), and a string is a sequence of characters (human-readable data).
 To convert machine-readable Byte data into a human-readable string, we use decoding.
 And to convert the human-readable code to byte, we use decoding.